toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 The program at CUNY provided a less robust background than some of the private bootcamps, but its sticker price was $2,500.
 [General Assembly](https://generalassemb.ly/education/software-engineering-immersive/portland), by contrast, was around that time charging $13,000 for its fullstack course.

 To my mind, the biggest advantage of attending a bootcamp is having someone around who can help you get past the brick-wall frustrations you run into as a junior developer.
 I'm certain that had I not attended a bootcamp, I would have given up on web development completely when I got to server-side scripting.
-Instead, a jovial man in a Hawaiian shirt explained to me that PHP executes on a different machine than Javascript, and with that knowledge I took flight.
+Instead, a jovial man in a Hawaiian shirt explained to me that PHP executes on a different machine than Javascript, and with that knowledge I have soared.

-I've heard people have negative experiences of bootcamps, and there are a couple things particular to my experience that made it worthwhile.
+I've heard about people having negative experiences of bootcamps, and there are a couple things particular to my experience that made it worthwhile.
 For one, I _worked_ while attending that class.
 Not only did I do weeks worth of prep work, but I pushed myself to turn in ridiculously ambitious projects during the course.
 The hours I spent working on those projects meant that I came out of the course with more knowledge than I otherwise might have.

 I was also prepared to continue studying after I graduated.
 I held myself to a comically high standard when starting out, and pushed myself to keep working until my projects resembled something professional.